 - Graven Image (religious idols)

-SIAM Tips: Most household pets can enter Thailand without particular restrictions, but it is not the case for some animals.
+SIAM Shipping Advice: Most household pets can enter Thailand without particular restrictions, but it is not the case for some animals.
 For a detailed look at how to bring your pet with you in Thailand, check out our dedicated article: import animal to Thailand

 Duties and taxes for personal effects